Skip to main content

 prompt: |

-Variables are resolved from the state bag before the agent launches.
-If a variable resolves to an empty string, the entire line is removed from the prompt.
+Variables are resolved from the state before the agent launches.
+If a variable resolves to an empty string, the entire line is removed from the prompt (when the variable is the only content on that line).

 VariableAvailableDescription